fsmosca/Musketeer-Chess-Board-Design/README.md

 ***

 ### Board 6
 White played its Archbishop to rank 0.
+This is the beginning of gating preparation phase.
 `3. i9f0 or Ai9f0 or Af0`

 ![board6](https://i.imgur.com/4eaaoPI.png)